Nikon Df vs Panasonic G7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Df and Panasonic Lumix DMC-G7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Df does not offer wifi capability.
+In contrast, the Df does not provide wifi capability.

 Studio photographers will appreciate that the Nikon Df (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the Df and the G7 have been discontinued, but can regularly be found used on eBay.
+The G7 was replaced by the Panasonic G85, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon Df or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.